Amiskwia: Description

 Known specimens of Amiskwia vary in length from 7.4 to 31.3 mm and in width from 0.5 to 5.5 mm.
 The body was somewhat flattened.
 The head had a pair of tentacles that emerged from the midline of the head.
 The tentacles had a relatively thick base and tapered to a point.
 Along the sides of the trunk were a pair of lateral fins, which were around one third of the total body length.
 The trunk terminated with a flat, rounded caudal fin.
 The gut was straight, and ran from the mouth to the anus, which was located on the underside of the body near the caudal fin.
 Within the mouth is a pair of semi-circular structures, described as "jaws" each bearing 8-10 conical spikes, which increased in size away from the midline of the structure.
 Two other structures, dubbed the "dorsal plate" and "ventral plate", are also present in the mouth.

 Phylogeny

-The following dendrogram shows the evolutionary relationships of Amiskwia as in Park et al. 2024.
+The following cladogram shows the evolutionary relationships of Amiskwia as in Vinther et al. 2025.